epicweb-dev/epic-stack/docs/client-hints.md

-The idea behind the standard is when the browser makes a request, instead of responding to the request immediately, the server instead responds to the client informing it there's a need for for certain headers.
+The idea behind the standard is when the browser makes a request, instead of responding to the request immediately, the server instead responds to the client informing it there's a need for certain headers.
 The client will then repeat the request with those headers added.
 The server can then respond with the correct content.